 Education is very important to me.
-I am a former professor and have two children of my own, one at GW and one starting at Douglas MacArthur next year.
+I am a former professor and have two children of my own in ACPS, one at GW and one at Douglas MacArthur.
 We highly value reading in our house.
-With no TV and a bedtime routine that includes 10-20 minutes of reading every night, my daughter requested that I teach her to read before her fourth birthday.
-We’re currently working our way through the Dick and Jane series.
+Having requested I teach her to read before 4, my daughter is now reading 2 grade levels above her age.

-A second part of the problem is caused by unsustainable development.
+Another problem is caused by unsustainable development in the city.
 Too often the city approves development without appropriate concessions from developers and without considering the impact on city services such as the schools.
 How many big developments have you seen go in that include schools for the children they will bring to the city? (hint: The answer is none.)
 Too many residents have heard from the city “The development targets young professionals, they won’t have kids”.
-We know where kids come from.
-These poor excuses and answers got us where we are now.
+Last I checked, healthy young couples is exactly where children come from.
+These poor excuses and asinine answers got us where we are now.

 One last thought, some residents aren’t aware that the school board and ACPS are separate from the city council.
-The only official role of council is to fund the schools (although they used to appoint the board that is now elected).
+The only official role of council is to fund the schools (although in the past the council appointed the board that is now elected).
 I’ve pledged to collaborate with the school board, ACPS, and the community to help find, fund, and implement solutions to address all of the issues our schools face.
-To make sure that there is ample time for me to do so, I’ve pledged to make city council my full time job.
-This is but one example of why city council isn’t a hobby anymore.